petrbroz/aps-design-chatbot-examples/README.md

 #### Invoking AgentCore Runtime from command line

-1. Go to https://acc.autodesk.com, open one of your design files, a design URN and an access token from the Network tab, and set them as environment variables:
+1. Go to https://acc.autodesk.com, open one of your design files, and extract a design URN and an access token from the Network tab:

 ```bash
 export APS_DESIGN_URN="dXJuOmFk..."
 export APS_ACCESS_TOKEN="eyJhbGci..."
 ```

-2. Invoke the remote agent:
+2. Invoke the remote agent with the design URN and access token:

 ```bash
 agentcore invoke "{\"prompt\":\"What are the top 5 elements with largest volume?\", \"aps_design_urn\":\"$APS_DESIGN_URN\",\"aps_access_token\":\"$APS_ACCESS_TOKEN\"}"